philipszdavido/philipszdavido.github.i/_posts/2018-4-30-redux-build-your-own-redux.md

 ```
 We are actually going to use ES7/ES6/ES5 features, and with that Node.js was built on ES5 and Jest uses Node.js to run our tests, so it will throw errors whenever it encounters any ES6/7 code.
 To transpile our code, we are going to use `Babel`.

-Babel is a tool for converting cutting-edge JS/ES feateurs in old JS that old brower can understand.
-Babel itself doen't do everything it uses plugins/presets to support a perticular language features.
+Babel is a tool for converting cutting-edge JS/ES features in old JS that old browser can understand.
+Babel itself doesn't do everything it uses plugins/presets to support a particular language feature.

 Before using any presets or plugins, babel-core must be present: